-It’s not just the aesthetics that should be considered while deciding the color and ambiance of a restaurant interior.
-Studies have shown that interior restaurant colors can impact the psychology of customers, making them subconsciously react in many ways ranging from affecting the food choices of customers to the amount of money they spend.
-Different colors stimulate different emotions and can profoundly impact feelings of hunger, thirst, and event space in customers.
+Studies have shown that restaurant interior colors can impact the psychology of customers, making them subconsciously react in many ways ranging from affecting the food choices of customers to the amount of money they spend.
+Different colors stimulate different emotions and can profoundly impact feelings of hunger, thirst, and comfort in people.

 Using warmer tones at the entrance of a restaurant makes the customers feel that the temperature is a couple of degrees higher than usual.
 Cooler shades send a psychological impulse that makes people think that the temperature is more relaxed.